makigas/discordjs-voicerole/README.md

 ## Requirements

-A JavaScript project already depending on Discord.js 13.
+A JavaScript project already depending on Discord.js 13 or Discord.js 14.

 **Still trapped in Discord.js 12 and having a hard time upgrading?**
 👉 Stay using discordjs-voicerole 1.0.1, the last version supporting